abinit/abinit/doc/mkdocs-tutorials/spin.md

 approximately 30 seconds on a recent CPU.
-If we look at the eigenvalues and occupations, they are again affected by a factor 2, which results from the symmetry considerations alluded to above, and not from the "usual" spin degeneracy : the potential for spin-up is equal to the potential for spin-down, shifted by the antiferromagnetic translation vector.
+If we look at the eigenvalues and occupations, they are again affected by a factor 2, which results from the symmetry considerations alluded to above, and not from the "usual" spin degeneracy: the potential for spin-up is equal to the potential for spin-down, shifted by the antiferromagnetic translation vector.
 Eigenenergies are identical for spin-up and spin-down, but wavefunctions are shifted one with respect to the other.